19 Years Of Experience

 Legal – Drafting and enforcing rules, regulations, and governing documents; conducting meetings and elections.”
 (Bohn, Margo et. al, 2010, Community Association Leadership, Third Edition, Cai Press.)

-Specific duties of the Board can be found in the association’s legal documents including the Declaration (covenants and restrictions) and the Bylaws for the association.
-It is important for board members to read these documents and be familiar with them, so it is easy to reference when questions arise.
+Specific duties of the board can be found in the association’s legal documents including the Declaration (covenants and restrictions) and the Bylaws for the association.
+It is important for board members to read these documents and be familiar with the documents, so it is easy to refer to them with questions.

 In many cases, the Board delegates these duties to officers of the board, committees in the neighborhood, and/or a manager or management company like Keystone Association Managers.
 Note that the Board may delegate the duties and authority to perform but cannot delegate the responsibility to perform their duties.